Avotexs/Interventions_Aireport/README.md

    npm install
    ```

-3. **Start development server**
+3. **Start the development server**
    ```bash
    ng serve
    ```

-   Frontend will start at: http://localhost:4200
+   The frontend will start at: http://localhost:4200

 ## 🏃 Running the Application